mo-esmp/DynamicRoleBasedAuthorizationNETCore/README.md

 };
 await _roleAccessStore.AddRoleAccessAsync(roleAccess);
 ```

-The final step is assigning created role to a user:
+The final step is assigning a created role to a user:

 ```c#
 var user = await _userManager.FindByIdAsync("someId");